 BDO Capital is a leading investment bank in the Philippines and was incorporated in the Philippines on 8 September 1998 as a wholly owned subsidiary of BDO Unibank, Inc. BDO Capital presently conducts business as a full-service investment house with the following functions, among others: securities underwriting and trading; loan syndication; financial advisory; and private placement of debt and equity.
-As of 31 December 2019, it had total assets of P3.89 bn, total liabilities of P0.29 bn and total equity of P3.60 bn.
+As of 30 September 2020, on an unaudited basis, it had total assets of P4.2 bn, total liabilities of P0.6 bn and total equity of P3.60 bn.